International Trade Law

 Assessment modes: Essay

-In this module you will examine the core legal principles that underpin both Free Trade Agreements and the World Trade Organisation.
+On this module, you will examine the core legal principles that underpin both Free Trade Agreements and the World Trade Organisation.

-You will consider how international trade agreements are structured and implemented, their key principles, and how they interact with regulatory ‘sovereignty’ in areas such as health, environmental protection and the digital economy.
+In the light of global backlash against international trade agreements, you will consider how they are structured and implemented, their key principles, and how they interact with regulatory ‘sovereignty’ in areas such as:

 Module learning outcomes